A stable implementation of a data-driven scale-aware mesoscale parameterization: Open Research

 \acknowledgments

-This research was made possible by Schmidt Futures, a philanthropic initiative founded by Eric and Wendy Schmidt, as part of its Virtual Earth System Research Institute (VESRI).
+This project is supported by Schmidt Sciences, LLC.
 C.F.G. was partially supported by NSF DMS Grant 2009752.
 This research was also supported in part through the NYU IT High Performance Computing resources, services, and staff expertise and by the National Science Foundation under Grant No. NSF PHY-1748958.
-The authors would like to thank the members of M$^2$LInES, especially Dhruv Balwada and Nora Loose, for their helpful comments and discussions; and Elizabeth Yankovsky for help with setting up the backscatter parameterization and NW2 simulations; and Robert Hallberg and Marshall Ward for help with the MOM6 code.
+The authors would like to thank the members of M$^2$LInES, especially Dhruv Balwada and Nora Loose, for their helpful comments and discussions; Elizabeth Yankovsky for help with setting up the backscatter parameterization and NW2 simulations; Robert Hallberg and Marshall Ward for help with the MOM6 code.
+We also thank the editor, Tapio Schneider, as well as two anonymous reviewers and Julian Mak for their constructive comments that helped to improve the quality and presentation of this paper.